mobiosolutions/laravel-rest-api-with-passport/README.md

 We will build a CRUD for Blog's API using Laravel Passport Authentication.

 #### **What is REST API?**
-Rest API (Representational State Transfer) api's are web standards base architecture and uses HTTP Protocol for exchanging data between applications or systems.
+Rest API (Representational State Transfer) api's are web standards-based architecture and uses HTTP Protocol for exchanging data between applications or systems.
 In RESTFUL web service HTTP methods like GET, POST, PUT and DELETE can be used to perform CRUD operations.

 #### **What is Passport?**